 Grants are sums of money awarded, by the government or other organisations, for a specific project or purpose.
 Generally the amount is not repayable.
-If your business is in the Warwickshire area we, at Select Accountants Ltd, can help you find an appropriate source of grant funds and help you with your business plans.
+If your business is in the Leicestershire area we, at Select Accountants Ltd, can help you find an appropriate source of grant funds and help you with your business plans.

 Ensuring adequate finance is a fact of life if you run a business.
 Whether you are looking to expand, undertake a specific project or simply fund your day to day purchases, finance is essential.

 Obtaining finance is not always easy especially if yours is a small business and particularly if it is a recent start-up.
 Borrowing may be difficult due to lack of security.

 A grant may be the answer.

 What is a grant?